amir2000.nl SEO and Performance Engineering | Case Study

 Structure and crawlability:

-Improved structural consistency to reduce crawl friction as the site grows.
+Improved page structure consistency across templates to reduce crawl friction as content volume grows.

 Technical SEO consistency:

-Reduced metadata inconsistencies that can weaken search interpretation.
+Reduced metadata and heading inconsistencies that can weaken search interpretation.

 Performance hygiene:

-Applied practical speed optimizations focused on real user loading paths.
+Applied practical speed optimizations focused on real user loading paths and mobile behavior.

-Kept optimizations simple and durable to support long-term maintenance.
+Kept optimizations simple and durable to support long-term maintenance without fragile tuning.

 5. Evidence And Validation